microsoft/pxt-ev3/docs/fll.md

 >* Description: Unable to delete program files from the EV3 brick after downloading them
 >* Status: LEGO Education team is working on a fix, no estimated date yet

-## Community connection

-For questions, issues, feedback and community for the Open Software Platform Pilot:

-We are using a messaging service called **Slack**.
-Slack can be accessed via an app you download to your computer or mobile device, and via a web interface.
-For more information about Slack, click [here](https://slack.com/).
-Anyone in the pilot can participate by signing up with Slack first, and then clicking this [FIRST LEGO League Robot SW](https://fllrobotsw.slack.com/join/shared_invite/enQtNDgxOTQ5MDc2OTkyLTg2ZTRkYzQ4OGMyZTg1OTZmMDFhMWNlOTQ1OWRlNDdmNzNmMjlhMmZiM2M3OWUxYjU1ODEwY2FmODJkNjZkOTA) link to join the Slack workspace.